San Lorenzo (restaurant)

 San Lorenzo was an Italian restaurant located at 22 Beauchamp Place in Knightsbridge, London.

-It opened in 1963 and soon became known for its northern Italian cuisine and attracted many celebrities and influential diners.
+The restaurant opened in 1963 and soon became known for its northern Italian cuisine and attracted many celebrities and influential diners.
 The heyday of the restaurant was in the 1980s and 1990s before its closure in 2022.

-San Lorenzo was a favourite restaurant of Diana, Princess of Wales who became close with Mara Berni, who had established the restaurant with her husband Lorenzo.
+San Lorenzo was a favourite restaurant of Diana, Princess of Wales, who became close with Mara Berni, who had established the restaurant with her husband Lorenzo.